Omkar-Atugade/Tic--Tac-Toe-Game/README.md

-# Tic-Tik-Toe-Game
+# Tic-Tac-Toe-Game
-This is simple tic tik toe game developed using Python
+This is simple tic tac toe game developed using Python

 ## About Repository
-This repository mainly contains the python code to develop tic tik toe game.<br> It uses [tkinter](https://docs.python.org/3/library/tkinter.html) package which is the standard Python interface to the Tk GUI toolkit.
+This repository mainly contains the python code to develop tic tac toe game.<br> It uses [tkinter](https://docs.python.org/3/library/tkinter.html) package which is the standard Python interface to the Tk GUI toolkit.

 ## Snippets